cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/widget-align.md

 ### Create a node whose size is in accordance with the size of screen

 Making use of the features of a node that can automatically zoom in/out, we can make the size of the node the same with that of the screen by setting up the Widget component of the node.
-Therefore, we don't have to put all the UI elements that need to align with the borders of screen under the Canvas node, but group them according to the requirements of function and logic.

 To make such a node, we should first make sure that the size of the parent node of this node remains the same with that of the screen.
 The Canvas node is the best choice.
 Next, set up the Widget component of this node according to the following method: